Samuel Hoare, 1st Viscount Templewood: Secretary of State for India

-Ill feeling between Hoare and Churchill, who opposed Indian self-government, reached its peak in April 1934.
+Hoare's Indian policy faced much opposition from the "die hard" right-wing of the Conservative Party, with whom Winston Churchill allied himself.
+Ill feeling between Hoare and Churchill reached its peak in April 1934.
 The British government proposed for the Indian government to retain the power to impose tariffs on British textiles.
 The Manchester Chamber of Commerce, representing the Lancashire cotton trade, initially opposed that since it wanted Lancashire goods to be exported freely to India.
 Churchill accused Hoare of having, with the aid of the Earl of Derby, breached parliamentary privilege by improperly influencing the Manchester Chamber of Commerce to drop its opposition.

-Hoare was completely exonerated by the Committee on Privileges.
-Churchill gave a powerful speech in the Commons Chamber that attacked the committee's findings.
+Churchill was refused the right to question some witnesses, some documents which he requested were not produced and some of his written evidence was suppressed as contrary to the public interest.
+It was ruled that Churchill was correct that Hoare and Derby had pressured the Manchester Chamber of Commerce to withdraw their paper objecting to the White Paper, but as the Joint Select Committee was not a judicial committee it was not a breach of privilege to pressure witnesses.
+Hoare complained that “I do not know which is the more offensive or mischievous, Winston or his son (Randolph Churchill, who was then a journalist)."
+After Hoare's exoneration by the Committee on Privileges, Churchill gave a powerful speech in the Commons Chamber that attacked the committee's findings.
 On 13 June 1934, Leo Amery spoke, arguing that Churchill's true aim was to bring down the government under the cover of the doctrine fiat justicia ruat caelum ("may justice be done, though the heavens fall").
 Churchill, who was neither a lawyer nor a classicist, growled "translate it!"
 Amery replied that it meant "If I can trip up Sam, the Government's bust".
 The ensuing laughter made Churchill look ridiculous.